-The Recommended Alternative is Alternative 1B, a four-lane divided facility on new location with a grade-separated rail crossing and a quad left interchange.
+The Recommended Alternative 1B, widens Rockfish Road to a four-lane divided facility and four-lane new location divided facility on new location with a grade-separated rail crossing and a quad left interchange.
 The proposed design speed is 50 mph.
-The primary reasons for this selection are as follows: